ncatlab/nlab-content/pages/0/9/0/8/18090/content.md

 =--

-We may now reprase the analytic definition of continuity entirely in terms of open subsets (def. \refOpenSubsetsOfAMetricSpace{}).
+We may now reprase the analytic definition of continuity entirely in terms of open subsets (def. \ref{OpenSubsetsOfAMetricSpace}).

 +-- {: .num_prop #ContinuityBetweenMetricSpacesInTermsOfOpenSets}
 ###### Proposition